AmandaAlecrim/AmandaAlecrim/README.md

 -->

-- 🔭 I’m currently working on Web development
+- 🔭 I’m currently working on Web and Mobile development
 - 🌱 I’m currently learning JavaScript and Python
 - 😄 Pronouns: She/her 💅
 - ⚡ Fun fact: I love indie games so much that sometimes I accumulate several just to support the company and forget to play them 🤡